-Photographs and films should be respectful, representative, and sensitive to individuals' religious and cultural beliefs
+- Photographs and films should be respectful, representative, and sensitive to individuals' religious and cultural beliefs - If you wish to take a photograph or make a film yourself, you must only use a WHT device and never a personal device, and you must follow the consent guidance above

-- If you wish to take a photograph or make a film yourself, you must only use a WHT device and never a personal device, and you must follow the consent guidance above - Digital media such as images and video should be uploaded to WHT's digital asset management system and not stored on internal fileservers, computers or left in mailboxes - Photographs and films and their corresponding permissions should be stored and used for a maximum of three years after the date of the event (unless otherwise agreed, only in WHT publications and marketing materials, programme reports, press and media relating to the WHT programme, the Wigmore Hall website and online social media).
-Following this three-year period, photographs and films will only be used in WHT publications in an archival context, which includes their continued existence online in previous social media posts and webpages. - When a photograph or film is used, do not name the adult at risk (this may require the blurring of name labels in images) - If partner organisations wish to use photographs or films this must be clearly stated in the consent form and/or notification email, and agreed with the photographer, and partner organisations must sign an agreement regarding appropriate usage of images or footage - When sending images or footage externally (only to be done within the guidelines stated on the consent form or notification email), or to staff not permitted to access the source files on the digital asset management system, the files should be shared using the system's facilities for sharing, with passwords set and shared by separate email and expiry dates set - If anyone has concerns that someone is breaching the code of conduct then they should contact a DSO, who will determine the necessary course of action according to the seriousness of the breach (you may wish to refer to the Safeguarding Allegations Against Staff section)
+- Digital media such as images and video should be uploaded to WHT's digital asset management system and not stored on internal fileservers, computers or left in mailboxes - Photographs and films and their corresponding permissions should be stored and used for a maximum of three years after the date of the event (unless otherwise agreed, only in WHT publications and marketing materials, programme reports, press and media relating to the WHT programme, the Wigmore Hall website and online social media).
+Following this three-year period, photographs and films will only be used in WHT publications in an archival context, which includes their continued existence online in previous social media posts and webpages. - When a photograph or film is used, do not name the adult at risk (this may require the blurring or cropping of name labels in images).
+It may be acceptable to include first names of participants in a list which does not identify each individual (e.g. on an event programme or video credit), but consent must be given for this. - If partner organisations wish to use photographs or films this must be clearly stated in the consent form and/or notification email, and agreed with the photographer, and partner organisations must sign an agreement regarding appropriate usage of images or footage - When sending images or footage externally (only to be done within the guidelines stated on the consent form or notification email), or to staff not permitted to access the source files on the digital asset management system, the files should be shared using the system's facilities for sharing, with passwords set and shared by separate email and expiry dates set - If anyone has concerns that someone is breaching the code of conduct then they should contact a DSO, who will determine the necessary course of action according to the seriousness of the breach (you may wish to refer to the Safeguarding Allegations Against Staff section)